How To Turn Thrift Store Picture Frames Into Chalkboards

 Important Chalkboard TipYou must season the chalkboard before using it.
 All you do is rub the side of a stick of chalk all over the board both vertically and horizontally and wipe it off with a paper towel or clean cloth.
 That's it!

 I wanted to include a couple sticks of chalk with my boards and had some mini burlap sacks that I purchased from Michaels in my stash.
 Using a black fine point marker, I freehanded the word Chalk onto the fronts and attached them to the frame by wrapping a strand of twine around each frame.

 I have to thank my friend Christy from Confessions of a Serial Do-It-Yourselfer for this awesome idea!

 Because I'll be selling mine at an outdoor market in May, I dressed up the backs with paper that I had on hand and paint.

-Thanks for joining me for this week's edition.
+Thanks for joining me for this week's edition of Frugal Decor Tuesday.
 Come back on Thursday when I'll be sharing something Pistachio.

 How have you repurposed old picture frames?

 I'm always looking for new ideas and would love to hear about it.
 You'll find this project linked at these fabulous link PARTIES.